99btyler/image-derivative-creator/README.md

 # image-derivative-creator
-Resize an image to multiple sizes
+Create copies of an image with different dimensions
 # Getting Started
 Get this project set up locally
 ### Prerequisites